 Diversity and inclusion strategies

-Some of the key strategies of Bersin by Deloitte’s diversity and Inclusion framework and other research include the following:
+Some of the key diversity and inclusion strategies of Bersin by Deloitte’s diversity and Inclusion framework and other research include the following:

 - Creating a focus and strategy at the CEO/COO/CHRO level

 - Assigning a top executive the responsibility for leading and sponsoring the diversity and inclusion program

 - Creating behavioral standards and holding leaders accountable for results